Texarkanine/inquirerjs-checkbox-search/TASK_LIST_DEMO_GIFS.md

 - **Risk**: File path issues → **Mitigation**: Use absolute paths in tape files

 ## Current Status
-🔴 **Planning** - Need to create tape files and workflow, test in CI
+🟡 **Testing in CI** - Pushed to GitHub, waiting for workflow results

 ## Next Actions
-1. Create `demos/basic.tape` file
+1. Monitor GitHub Actions workflow execution
+2. Debug any issues that arise in CI
+3. Verify the generated GIF quality
+4. Update README with the demo GIF

+## What We've Accomplished
+✅ Created VHS tape file for basic example
-2. Create GitHub Actions workflow
+✅ Set up GitHub Actions workflow with VHS Docker
-3. Test in CI (commit and push)
-4. Iterate based on CI results
+✅ Added npm scripts for local development
+✅ Pushed to GitHub and triggered CI workflow

+The workflow is now running at: https://github.com/Texarkanine/inquirerjs-checkbox-search/actions